AI prompts

 Additionally, you can run the `CLI` which is available in the running container, by executing: `docker exec -it iggy-server /iggy`.

-Keep in mind that running the container on the OS other than Linux, where the Docker is running in the VM, might result in the significant performance degradation.
+Keep in mind that running the container on the OS other than Linux, where the Docker is running in the VM, might result in the performance degradation.

 ---